datanav/docs/technical/superoffice-hubspot.rst

 --------------------------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Sale classification status and a HubSpot Pipelinedeal must be established.

-A new HubSpot Pipelinedeal will be created from a SuperOffice Sale classification status if it is connected to a SuperOffice Sale, Quote, or Quotealternative that is synchronized into HubSpot.
+A new HubSpot Pipelinedeal will be created from a SuperOffice Sale classification status if it is connected to a SuperOffice Sale, Quote, Quoteline, or Quotealternative that is synchronized into HubSpot.

 Once a link between a SuperOffice Sale classification status and a HubSpot Pipelinedeal is established, it will keep in sync between the two systems, regardless of where it is edited.